Emergent Software

 fi

-Techniques for directing user traffic from the on-premises application to the cloud application.
+Cutover strategies define how user traffic is directed from the on-premises application to the cloud application.
 This could involve updating DNS records, configuring load balancers, or using a traffic management service.

 # Update DNS to point to cloud application